AnkitPal92/Kaggle-Courses/Intro_to_Programming/04_Conditions_and_Conditionals.md

             message = "Normal temperature."
         return message

-Now, we call this new function **evaluate_temp_with_else(temp)**, where the input (temperature) is 37°C. In this case, the code under "if" statement, temp > 38, evaluates to False, so the code under the "else" statement is executed, and the "Normal temperature" message is returned.
+Now, we call this new function **evaluate_temp_with_else(temp)**, where the input (temperature) is 37°C. In this case, the code under "if" statement, temp > 38, evaluates to False, so the code under the "else" statement is executed, and the "Normal temperature." message is returned.

     print(evaluate_temp_with_else(37))

 > Normal temperature.

+***Caveat:*** Make sure that we should indent the codes after "if" and "else" statement.

+### "if ... elif ... else" Statements

+"elif" (which is short for "else if") statements are used to check if multiple conditions might be true.

+    def evaluate_temp_with_elif(temp):
+        if temp > 38:
+            message = "Fever!"
+        elif temp > 35:
+            message = "Normal temperature."
+        else:
+            message = "Low temperature."
+        return message

+In the above example,
+* The function first checks if temp > 38.
+If this is true, then the message is set to "Fever!".
+* If the "if" statement evaluates to false, the function checks with the "elif" statement, i.e., temp > 35.
+If the "elif" statement evaluates to True, then the message is set to "Normal temperature."
+* Then, if still no message has been set, the "else" statement ensures that the message is set to "Low temperature.".

+Now, calling the function with temp set to 36 will yield:

+    evaluate_temp_with_elif(36)

+> 'Normal temperature.'